 McEathron leads an office of over 96 members and manages services consisting of Court Holding, Civil Process, Courthouse Security, E-911 Communications, Animal Control, and Law Enforcement services.

 Sheriff McEathron has served on several local community boards, including United Way and St. Luke Community Clinic.
 He has served as a council member of Good Shepherd Lutheran Church and has served as president of the Warren County Babe Ruth Baseball League.
 In 2009, he was appointed to a two year term to serve as chairman of the Northwest Virginia Regional Drug and Gang Task Force.
-He currently serves as an executive board member of the Rappahannock Regional Criminal Justice Training Academy, an at-large board member of the Linden Rotary, a member of the Warren Memorial Hospital Board of Trustees and the Warren County Youth Advisory Board.
+He currently serves as an executive board member of the Rappahannock Regional Criminal Justice Training Academy, a past at-large board member of the Warren County Rotary, a member of the Warren Memorial Hospital Board of Trustees and the Warren County Youth Advisory Board, Chariman of the newly formed Skyline Regional Criminal Justce Academy and Virginia Sheriff's Association Board.

 Sheriff McEathron and his wife, Donna, have been married since 1983.
 They have two children, Elijah and Alayna.
 Danny enjoys time spent with his family.
 His hobbies include construction and restoring classic cars.